HarrisonFok/L02_04/README.md

 2 taskboard snapshots before and after each sprint for sprints 1 and 2.
 Completed on November 6, 2017

+Deliverable 5: Verification and Validation
+The CSCC01 Code Review Debriefing Meeting.mp4 is a 5 minute video of our code review debriefing meeting where each team member gave general recommendations to the team on how to improve the quality of the development.

 All code regarding the project will be placed in the src/ folder.

 How to run the project